-The Low-income Weatherization Program (LIWP) will install rooftop solar systems, solar hot water heater systems and weatherization measures on low-income households in disadvantaged communities to reduce greenhouse gas emissions and save energy.
-LIWP makes available $75 million for weatherization measures.
+The California Low-income Weatherization Program for Multifamily Properties (LIWP) installs rooftop solar systems, solar hot water heater systems and weatherization measures on low-income multifamily properties in disadvantaged communities to reduce greenhouse gas emissions and save energy.

 For information about LIWP, please contact Blanca de la Cruz at email@example.com.